zkcofficial/zkcofficial.github.io/ei/eogle/familytree/we/we1.md

 <hr>

 <br>
 Lore: He was the founding father of the kingdom 'We', uniting three tribes to do so.
-He was the founder of the broader house of 'We'
+He was the founder of the broader house of 'We' He died in the year 70 from old age.
 <br>

 Children:<br>